 Local Government Service Awards are granted for 10 and 20 years of full-time, paid employment in local government.
 After 20 years of local government service, awards are presented in five-year increments.

-Check out the preliminary list of 2023 Service Award recipients!
+Check out the final list of 2023 Service Award recipients!

 Who is eligible?